robert/robert.github.com/_posts/2019-08-06-programming-projects-for-advanced-beginners-login.md

 ## 5. Storing credentials in a database I - getting familiar with databases

 When I'm writing a first version of a program I often start by storing my data in config files, even if I know that I'm going to want to move it into a database soon.
 Files are quick and easy to get started with.
-You can view and edit them in your text editor, and you don't have to decide how you're going to structure your data up front.
+You can view and edit them in your text editor, and it's extremely easy to change their structure.
 In theory you could store all your data in config files forever, and never use a database for anything.
 The only downside would be that your application would get slower and slower as you added more and more data and your files got larger and larger, until it turned into a black hole and swallowed the universe.

 This is why in real-world applications data is usually stored in databases, where it's much easier and faster to query and update.
 We're therefore going to migrate our application to store its credentials in a database.
 The shape of our program will stay the same - ask the user for a username and password, hash the password, check these credentials against a data store.
 The only difference is that now this data store is a database, rather than a config file.